bamomwo/early-disease-anomaly-detection/README.md

-# Early Disease Anomaly Detection using LSTM Autoencoder
+# Anomaly Detection in Physiological Time-Series Data

-This project provides a framework for detecting anomalies in physiological time-series data, with the goal of identifying early signs of disease.
-It utilizes a `MaskedLSTMAutoencoder`, a deep learning model built with PyTorch, designed to learn and reconstruct normal physiological patterns.
+This project provides a flexible framework for detecting anomalies in physiological time-series data, with the goal of identifying early signs of disease or stress.
+It utilizes a variety of deep learning models, including LSTMs, TCNs, and Transformers, designed to learn and reconstruct normal physiological patterns.
 Anomalies are detected when the model's reconstruction error for a given data sequence exceeds a learned threshold, indicating a deviation from normal behavior.

 The system is designed to be flexible, supporting both generalized models trained on data from multiple subjects and personalized models trained on data from a single individual.

 ## Key Features

-- **LSTM Autoencoder:** Employs a Long Short-Term Memory (LSTM) autoencoder to effectively model temporal dependencies in physiological data.
+- **Multiple Autoencoder Architectures:** Implements several models to capture temporal dependencies, including:
+    - Long Short-Term Memory (LSTM), with a Bidirectional option
+    - Temporal Convolutional Network (TCN)
+    - Transformer
+- **Advanced Feature Engineering:** Extracts a comprehensive set of features from raw biosignals, including:
+    - **Time-Domain HRV:** RMSSD, SDNN, pNN50, etc.
+    - **Frequency-Domain HRV:** LF, HF, and LF/HF ratio to measure autonomic nervous system balance.
+    - **Non-Linear HRV:** Poincaré plot descriptors (SD1, SD2) and Sample Entropy to capture signal complexity.
+    - **EDA and BVP analysis:** Features from electrodermal activity and blood volume pulse.
-- **Masking for Missing Data:** The model and loss function are designed to handle missing data points (NaNs), a common issue with sensor data, ensuring robust performance.
+- **Masking for Missing Data:** The models and loss functions are designed to handle missing data points (NaNs), a common issue with sensor data.
-- **Generalized and Personalized Models:** Supports both a general model trained on a diverse dataset and personalized models tailored to individual-specific patterns.
-- **Modular Data Pipeline:** A structured, multi-step data processing pipeline prepares the raw data for training.
+- **Modular Data Pipeline:** A structured, single-script data processing pipeline prepares the raw data for training.
-- **Comprehensive Training and Evaluation:** Includes scripts for training, evaluation, and hyperparameter management, with features like early stopping and model checkpointing.
+- **Comprehensive Training and Evaluation:** Includes scripts for training, evaluation, and hyperparameter management.

-## System Architecture

-The project follows a standard machine learning project structure:

-1.  **Data Processing:** Raw data is processed through a series of scripts that handle cleaning, normalization, feature engineering, and resampling.
-2.  **Model Training:** The `MaskedLSTMAutoencoder` is trained on the processed data.
-The training process aims to minimize the reconstruction error on normal data.
-3.  **Anomaly Detection:** Once trained, the model is used to reconstruct new data.
-A high reconstruction error indicates a potential anomaly.

 ## Directory Structure